Your First 6 Months — BJJ Beginner Roadmap

 • Set up positions with purpose

-• Attempt sweeps and submissions in context
+• Attempt attacks in context

 • Identify positions you enjoy